 To discover how it work, check this video:

 Why are Blog Comments Losing Favor?
 (Or not an easy Link Building SEO Strategy)

 Blog commenting may be losing favor because it is a perfect opportunity for spammers.

 Only a small percentage of the blog comments on a standard blog post will remain.
 Spam commenters are getting more creative too.
 Many of their posts look real and legitimate, and it can be exhausting to deal with them over time.

 Bloggers also utilize robust WordPress comment moderation tools to refine the comments that remain on the post.
 If the comment is insulting, off-topic, or profane, it gets removed.

-Google also implemented a recent penalty action update with its search engines for “spammy” blog comments, which bloggers are afraid of.
 When your blog comment section is full of spammy links and comments, it can harm SEO for your site.
 If you intentionally protect your blog’s comment section, you do not need to fear any SEO penalties.

 What if blog commenting is no longer an easy link building SEO strategy?
 As more people discovered the effectiveness of leaving a link to their website in the comments, everybody started doing it.
 Blog commenting services popped up everywhere, and the comments were full of links and spam instead of insightful comments.

 Google took immediate action and deployed updates like Penguin and Panda, which made excessive link building worthless.
 If you are intentional about providing high-authority and highly related backlinks, you can still achieve meaningful traffic results through blog commenting.